Practice Profile

 - MPhil in Law (Oxford)

-- Lord Denning Scholarship, Lincoln's Inn
+- Denning Scholarship awarded by Lincoln’s Inn for BPTC.

-- Fountain Court Scholarship
+- Fountain Court Scholarship awarded by Oxford Law Faculty for BCL.

-Whilst at Oxford, Emma was involved a number of different legal research projects.
-In the summer of 2022, she co-authored a report on international human rights obligations when drafting domestic bills of rights bills for the Bonavero Institute of Human Rights, Bingham Centre for the Rule of Law and Strathclyde University.
-She also led a research project for Oxford Pro Bono Publico into prosecutorial assistance in death penalty cases.
+- Emma co-authored a report on international human rights obligations when drafting domestic bills of rights bills for the Bonavero Institute of Human Rights, Bingham Centre for the Rule of Law and Strathclyde University (Jun-Sep2022).

 Latest from Emma